The top four teams in the region all in one race.

 “I think at the end of the day it comes down to the teams that are just going to wake up and have their best day,” Carpenter said.
 “We’re hoping to be healthy.
 At the New England’s no one knows this but Charli McCue ran with pneumonia and Kiley DeFusco, who has been battling sicknesses all season, had a sinus infection.
 I am just hoping, as well as every other coach out there, that we have seven healthy bodies on the line.
 These girls, and these guys, can put forth their best race.
 That’s really what you want for every kid.”

 “Our goal since the summer is to try and do some special things,” she added.
-“We knew we wanted to defend the (state) title, but we wanted to do something special and on Nov.
+“We knew we wanted to defend the (state) title, but we also wanted to do something special and on Nov.
 2. I think we did that.
 Obviously, second in the New England’s was ginormous for us.
 We’re just hoping to do special things again, swing our hardest at bat and see what we can do.”